GraceMarySmyth/programming-for-data-analytics/README.md

             The Windspeed (there is data missing from this column) The rolling windspeed (say over 24 hours) The max windspeed for each day
             The monthly mean of the daily max windspeeds

+In the folder "Big_project" my notbook for the big project and the CSV file of the data set.
+As set by lecturer Andrew Beatty:
+"Write a notbook that demonstrates that you can perform data analysis on some data" I chose the data set to do with birth rates for 2022 and 2023 from the Central Statistics office.
+This was saved to a CSV file which is contained in the folder "Big_project" A number of analysis was conducted with the analysis within the Notbook.